-The capacity of municipalities throughout northeastern Illinois to pursue their own local and regional goals varies widely and is often insufficient.
+The capacity of municipalities throughout northeastern Illinois to pursue their own local and regional goals varies widely-and is often insufficient.
 Factors such as staff and elected official expertise, financial conditions, tax base and policy, ability and expertise to prioritize investments, and more can affect a municipality's ability to thrive.
-The consequence of this variation and insufficiency is that many communities simply cannot set or achieve goals, and face increasingly difficult barriers to overcome in the future.
+The consequence of this variation and insufficiency is that many communities simply cannot set or achieve goals, and face increasingly difficult barriers to overcome.

 The region is at a critical moment.
 Insufficient local revenue leaves little room for achieving planning objectives.
 The sheer number of government units in the region - including, but not limited to municipalities - may drive higher public service costs and likely diminishes civic engagement.
-Some of these issues municipalities can control, but without a concerted and sustained effort to rethink how municipalities function and cultivate resources, substantive local or regional improvement will not be realized.
-CMAP and MPC hope this strategy paper begins to outline how that effort might take shape.
+Some of these issues municipalities can control, but without a concerted and sustained effort to rethink how municipalities function and cultivate resources, achieving substantive local or regional improvements will be challenging.
+The Chicago Metropolitan Agency for Planning (CMAP) and Metropolitan Planning Council (MPC) developed this strategy paper to begin to outline how that effort might take shape and to inform ON TO 2050, the region's next comprehensive plan.